g33kidd/resume/README.md

 Working with RiteTag was primarily me working on various bug fixes.
 I started a massive refactoring project to help make the code more readable, that eventually helped in letting others join the RiteTag team.

 ### Why should you hire me?
 Over the years I've done a number of things.
 From building a web app with an OAuth Provider and API that communicates with React, to building a Flight Sim stats analyzer using FSUIPC, SimConnect, and C#.
 Obviously, I don't know everything there is to know, though I've definitely retained a lot of information over the years.
-It's probably coming up on 7 or 8 years since I've been programming.
+It's probably coming up on 7 or 8 years since I've been programming and I'd like to contiune programming.

 I **Love** building things.
 Especially awesome software that people use.
 That's why I started programming, so I could build stuff and solve complicated (or not so much) problems.